fase-conf/eiram.github.io/index.md

 The [FASE 2022 virtual machine]() was created with VirtualBox 6.1.26 and consists of an installation of Ubuntu 20.04.03 with Linux 5.11.0-37 and the following notable packages.

 * A 32bit libc
-* clang 12.0.0 (default)
+* clang 12.0.0
 * gcc 9.3.0
 * Mono 6.12.0.122
 * OCaml 4.13.1 and OPAM 2.1.0
 * OpenJDK 11.0.11 (default), and OpenJDK 16.0.1

-    To switch between Java versions, you can use  `sudo update-alternatives --config java`.
+    To switch between Java runtimes, you can use  `sudo update-alternatives --config java`.
+    To switch between Java compilers, you can use  `sudo update-alternatives --config javac`.
 * Python 2.7.18, Python 3.8.10, and pip3 (pip 20.0.2)
 * Ruby 2.7.0p0
 * bash 5.0.17(1)